 If you prefer more relaxing activities, you can dine at one of the many restaurants – some have live entertainment in the evenings and on weekends.
 Go to a play at the Fountain Hills Community Theater, listen to chamber music, or try your luck at the Fort McDowell Resort and Casino.
 Take a relaxing stroll through the farmers market on Thursdays.
 Admire the public art in and around the Community Center, library, town hall, & Fountain Park.

 Fountain Hills hosts many events throughout the year.
 The Great Fair in February and the Fountain Festival of Arts and Crafts in November are its two biggest draws with hundreds of thousands of people attending.
-A few of the other outstanding events in Fountain Hills are Elegance of Fountain Hills Antique Show in January, Hashknife Pony Express and Concours in the Hills in February, Concerts in the Park during winter and spring, Tour d’Artistes and St. Patrick's Day Celebration in March, Movies in the Park during the spring, Fourth at the Fountain in July, Ballet Under the Stars in September, Oktoberfest and Halloween in the Hills in October, Thanksgiving Day Parade and Turkey Trot 5K Run & Fitness Walk in November, Holiday Stroll in the Glow and Luminarias Lighting in December.
+A few of the other outstanding events in Fountain Hills are Elegance of Fountain Hills Antique Show in January, Hashknife Pony Express and Concours in the Hills in February, Concerts in the Park during winter and spring, Tour d’Artistes and St. Patrick's Day Celebration in March, Movies in the Park during the spring, Fourth at the Fountain in July, Ballet Under the Stars and Oktoberfest in September, Halloween in the Hills in October, Thanksgiving Day Parade and Turkey Trot 5K Run & Fitness Walk in November, Holiday Stroll in the Glow and Luminarias Lighting in December.

 The motto "Come for a day, stay for a lifetime" holds true for beautiful Fountain Hills.
 Many visitors decide to make Fountain Hills their home and we are here to help.
 Please contact us to find out how we can be of assistance to you!